leap71/PicoGK/Documentation/Install_Mac.md

 ## Installing the PicoGK Runtime

-At this time, we have installers for macOS on ARM (Apple M1 upwards).
+At this time, we have installers for macOS on Apple Silicon (M1 upwards).
 There is no Intel support yet (you can compile on an Intel Mac, but we do not have Intel machines.).

 [Download the macOS installer disk image of the latest release.](https://github.com/leap71/PicoGK/releases)